Mugalivakkam

 Mugalivakkam is a neighbourhood of Chennai.
 It is located in Sriperumbudur taluk of Kanchipuram district, in Tamil Nadu.
 It is situated 16 km south-west of Chennai on the Mount-Poonamallee Road.
-It is bounded by Porur on the north, Meenambakkam and Manapakkam on the south and south east, Madhanandhapuram and Gerugambakkam on the south west and Ramapuram on the north east.
+It is bounded by Porur on the north, Meenambakkam and Manapakkam on the south and south east, Madhanandhapuram, Kovur, Chennai and Gerugambakkam on the south west and Ramapuram on the north east.
 The nearest railway station is at Guindy which is about 6 kilometres away.
 Porur junction is around 2 km away and Kathipara Junction is around 5 km away.

-The word Mugalivakkam might have evolved during the brief Mughal rule of Poonamallee during the latter half of the 17th century CE and the 18th century CE.
+The word Mugalivakkam might have evolved during the brief Mughal rule of Poonamallee during the later half of the 17th century CE and the 18th century CE.

 Developments

-Developments in Mugalivakkam have seen substantial growth, particularly with the establishment of the DLF IT City in 2010, hosting multinational companies like IBM, CTS, L&T, and Infotech.
+Developments in Mugalivakkam have seen substantial growth, particularly with the establishment of the DLF IT City in 2007, hosting multinational companies like IBM, CTS, L&T, and Infotech.
 Additionally, L&T ECC, L&T Ship Building, and L&T Audco have significant operations in the area.
 Mugalivakkam was incorporated into Chennai city limits in 2011, enhancing its infrastructure and amenities.
 The locality offers small parks, educational institutions, hospitals, banks, and superstores, making it a desirable residential area.
 The Government bus service from Arasamaram bus stop connects Mugalivakkam to Broadway daily.

 Furthermore, Mugalivakkam is well-connected by road and benefits from proximity to the Chennai Metro, providing enhanced accessibility.
 The area continues to attract real estate development, contributing to its residential appeal.